SAP-samples/fsm-extension-sample/samples/refresh-token-sample-ui5/README.md

-# SAP Field Service Management - Token Refresh Sample (SAP UI5)
+# SAP Field Service and Asset Management - Token Refresh Sample (SAP UI5)

-This is an SAP Field Service Management extension project demonstrating how to handle token refresh and display authentication tokens in real-time using SAP UI5.
+This is an SAP Field Service and Asset Management extension project demonstrating how to handle token refresh and display authentication tokens in real-time using SAP UI5.

 **Do not use this sample or parts in your productive code**.
 It should be used only as a reference, since it does not follow any particular security, performance, or quality standards.
 **There will not be support if you use code from this project in your productive environment**.